Royals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Tucker and the Houston Astros play Bobby Witt Jr. and the Kansas City Royals at Kauffman Stadium on Friday.
-First pitch is at 8:10 PM ET.
+Alex Bregman and the Houston Astros will meet Bobby Witt Jr. and the Kansas City Royals on Saturday at Kauffman Stadium, at 7:10 PM ET.

-The Astros are -200 moneyline favorites for this matchup with the Royals (+165).
-A 9.5-run total is set in this contest.
+Oddsmakers list the Astros as -150 moneyline favorites, while giving the underdog Royals +125 moneyline odds to win.
+The total is 9 runs for this game (with -120 odds to hit the over and +100 odds to go under).

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.